 The Beach and Marine Resources Section administers programs which provide for beach erosion evaluation and prevention, artificial reef development and monitoring, coral reef management, endangered and threatened sea turtle conservation, marine habitat damage evaluation and restoration, and manatee protection.

-Natural Resources Planning and Management Division
+Environmental Planning and Community Resilience Division

 115 S. Andrews Ave., Room 329H